Luminous flux

 In photometry, luminous flux or luminous power is the measure of the perceived power of light.
 It differs from radiant flux, the measure of the total power of electromagnetic radiation (including infrared, ultraviolet, and visible light), in that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.

 Units

 The SI unit of luminous flux is the lumen (lm).
 One lumen is defined as the luminous flux of light produced by a light source that emits one candela of luminous intensity over a solid angle of one steradian.

 In other systems of units, luminous flux may have units of power.

 Weighting

 The luminous flux accounts for the sensitivity of the eye by weighting the power at each wavelength with the luminosity function, which represents the eye's response to different wavelengths.
 The luminous flux is a weighted sum of the power at all wavelengths in the visible band.
 Light outside the visible band does not contribute.
 The ratio of the total luminous flux to the radiant flux is called the luminous efficacy.
+This model of the human visual brightness perception, is standardized by the CIE and ISO.